Skip to content

 It boasts ash-brown upperparts and paler underparts, with a short square tail featuring white patches on most of its feathers.

-This species breeds in southern Europe, northwestern Africa and across the Palearctic region.
+This species breeds in southern Europe, northwestern Africa, and the Palearctic region.

-Though similar looking to other martins such as Alpine or Rock Martins, it can be distinguished by the less extensive dark markings on its neck and throat area that lack any brownish tinge.
+Though looking similar to other martins, such as Alpine or Rock Martins, it can be distinguished by the less extensive dark markings on its neck and throat that lack any brownish tinge.

 Also Featured In: Birds Commonly Found in Slovenia,